msuhasrao31/StudentApplicationFullStack/README.md

 2. Make sure you have Node.js installed.
 3. Navigate to the `frontend` directory.
 4. [review to this page and setup required dependencies.](https://tailwindcss.com/docs/guides/vite)
-5. Start the development server using `npm start`.
+5. Start the development server using `npm run dev`.

 ### Backend